olivfwm/Project-Portfolio/Lower Dimensional Audiogram Modeling/README.md

-# Speech And Hearing Lab
+# Audiogram Modeling With Speech And Hearing Lab

 This contains the individual research I did with the UW Speech Hearing Lab, specifically supervised by Dr. Shen.
 We aimed to apply ML techniques to achieve more accessible hearing test.